aseprite/docs/sprite-properties.md

 * If you **Assign** a new color profile to the sprite, pixel values will not be modified, just the new color profile is assigned to the sprite.
-You will notice that color will change int the picture because now RGB values are the same, but the [color space](color-profile.md) has changed.
+You will notice that colors will change in the picture because now RGB values are the same, but the [color space](color-profile.md) has changed.
+E.g. so now, the "pure red" value (255, 0, 0), might be different that the previous "pure red").
 * If you **Convert** the color profile, pixel values will be converted from one color space to the other color space, so colors should not be visually different, but each RGB value will be adjusted to the